Attachment Trauma's Impact on Present Relationships

 If fear of abandonment dominates, the self-confidence to enforce boundaries fails.
 If fear of attachment dominates, the commitment to respect boundaries fails.
-The path through childhood deficiencies often requires a guide and persistence.
+The path through childhood deficiencies often requires a skilled guide.
+Not all is lost.
+Change is possible.
 The adult brain continues to develop and adjust to environments.
-The blind child learns to utilize other senses to survive and flourish.
+The blind child leans on other senses to survive and flourish.

 Intimacy is not beyond our abilities.
-We may travel unconventional paths, facing experience differently than a child raised in loving and healthy environments; but we still can enjoy healthy attachments We may be required to recruit other areas to assist in connecting, seeking out those who will patiently work and grow together with us.
+We may travel unconventional paths, facing experience differently than a child raised in loving and healthy environments; but we still can enjoy healthy attachments.
+We may need to recruit other areas to assist in connecting, seeking out those who will patiently work and grow with us.
 They may guide during the light; but we can guide during the dark.

 Healthy and unhealthy relationships provide opportunities to learn.
-Our social encounters unveil faulty programming but only visible through honest examination.
+Our social encounters unveil faulty programming only available through honest examination.
 Raw emotions offer lessons.
 With help, we recognize the emotions, soothe them, and then practice healthier responses, abandoning the sharp retorts of the past.
 Knowing our pain, we can soothe with less defensiveness.
-Anxiousness will still exist but we can prevail.
-Enjoyable connections are uncharted territory.
+Anxiousness will still exist, but we can prevail.
+Enjoyable connections maybe uncharted territory.
 Closeness will still strike tender wounds, spiking fears.
 Even for the healthy, relationships magnify emotions; but for those with disrupted childhoods, relationships ignite panic—intimacy, at first, may be limited but possible.